gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Convenience method for declaring Google repository

-Users of the Google repository `https://maven.google.com` can now use a shortcut method on `RepositoryHandler` to declare that dependencies should be used for dependency resolution.
-The following example demonstrate the repository declaration:
+Users of the Google repository `https://maven.google.com` can now use a shortcut method on `RepositoryHandler` for resolving dependencies.
+The following example demonstrates the repository declaration:

     repositories {
         google()